-State of the Nation will encourage curiosity, invite debate and bring people together in unexpected ways.
-The programme includes:
+State of the Nation encouraged curiosity, invited debate and brought people together in unexpected ways.
+The programme included:

-Exchanged: Part installation, part visual report, part story-telling space, this collection of objects and stories from across the UK will offer a snapshot of what’s happening in hostels, day centres, social housing, on the streets and in people’s lives.
+Exchanged: Part installation, part story-telling space, this collection of objects and stories from across the UK offered a snapshot of what’s happening in hostels, day centres, social housing, on the streets and in people’s lives.

 A Soldier’s Story: An installation by artist David Tovey that shares the stories of former military personnel who have experienced homelessness.
 Ex-service personnel account for one in ten rough sleepers across the UK.

-State of the Nation News: Artists and designers from Evening Class will produce a newspaper about homelessness in the 21st century.
-Share your views with them.
+State of the Nation News: Artists and designers from Evening Class produced graphics and visuals about homelessness in the 21st century.

-Music to Inspire: Join the Choir with No Name and musicians from the Academy of St Martin in the Fields and the West London Day Centre for an afternoon of singing and new music
+Music to Inspire: Performances from the Choir with No Name (4.30pm) and musicians from the Academy of St Martin in the Fields and the West London Day Centre (2pm)

-Man on Bench: Celebrate the beauty of rubbish, second chances, and the power of art in this fashion show created by David Tovey from materials and items of old clothing thrown away on London’s streets.
+Man on Bench: This event celebrated the beauty of rubbish, second chances, and the power of art in this fashion show created by David Tovey from materials and items of old clothing thrown away on London’s streets.

 Click here for the full programme as listed on Tate Modern’s website.